Feng Shui and Your Front Door

 - Hang or place pictures of family members next to or close to each other.

-- Use accessories that symbolizes a family unit.
-Artwork of a gaggle of geese flying is a good example.
+- Use accessories that symbolize a family unit.
+The artwork of a gaggle of geese flying is a good example.

 - A green rug with straight lines or rectangle patterns, The family tree patterned rug is the perfect pattern to use.